decentraland/documentation-creators/docs/development-guide/2022-09-20-mutable-data.md

 engine.addSystem(HeightLimitSystem)
 ```

 In the example above, a system checks the read-only values of an entity's `Transform` component.
 On every tick it checks to see if the position's _y_ is higher than a hard-coded maximum height.
 If the height on the transform happens to be above this limit, then and only then we fetch the mutable version of the Transform.
-This may seem like extra work, but in a scene where we're checking values for many entities on every tick of the game loop, and only making changes occasionally, it results in huge performance gains.
+This may seem like extra work for the scene, but in a scene where we're checking values on every tick of the game loop, and only making changes occasionally, it results in huge performance gains.

 This practice follows the principles of [data oriented programming](/creator/development-guide/data-oriented-programming).
+It's also gradually being adopted as an industry standard practice in the gaming, because of how much of an improvement it makes.

 > Note: In older versions of the SDK (6.x or older), components were always treated as mutable.
-This pattern may be a bit more straight forward to learn, but was a lot less efficient to run.
+That pattern may be a bit more straight forward to learn, but was a lot less efficient to run.